- Dark horses USA take Brazil by surprise

 USA looked on course to sweep aside another major footballing power in the final after Clint Dempsey and Landon Donovan handed them a 2-0 half-time lead.
 Nevertheless, a brace from Luis Fabiano in the 46th and 74th minutes pulled Brazil level in one of the most spectacular encounters in the history of the Confederations Cup.

-Having already demonstrated their ability to snatch crucial late goals against South Africa in the last four and during the group match against Egypt, where Kaka converted a penalty awarded for handball in the 90th minute, Brazil continued this trend in the tournament decider at Johannesburg’s Ellis Park Stadium.
+*The decisive goal *Having already demonstrated their ability to snatch crucial late goals against South Africa in the last four and during the group match against Egypt, where Kaka converted a penalty awarded for handball in the 90th minute, Brazil continued this trend in the tournament decider at Johannesburg’s Ellis Park Stadium.
 Elano looped a corner towards the far post, where A Seleção captain Lucio was waiting to head the ball powerfully into the back of the net.
 The strike sealed Brazil’s third Confederations Cup title and made them the most successful team in the history of the competition, a record they later consolidated with a fourth victory in 2013.

-Lucio can reflect on a remarkably successful career for both club and country.
+*The goalscorer *Lucio can reflect on a remarkably successful career for both club and country.
 The physically imposing centre-half first captured the world’s attention at Internacional in Brazil and then in the German Bundesliga for Bayer Leverkusen with his powerful and practically unstoppable advances into opposition territory, and had three domestic doubles to his name by the time he arrived at Bayern Munich in 2004.

 Despite his success, the highlight of Lucio’s club career came when he won the Italian championship, UEFA Champions League and FIFA Club World Cup with Internazionale in 2010, leading to a deserved inclusion in that year’s FIFA/FIFPro World11.